AI in production

-Led delivery of Root Cause capability for GHX Fields and E-Luminate at Syngenta North America, using AI to proactively analyze agronomic and environmental patterns and surface concerns plus mitigations for crop fields.
+Led delivery of Root Cause for GHX Fields at Syngenta North America.
+It analyzes agronomic and environmental patterns across 90,000 fields a week and surfaces concerns with suggested mitigations — before the grower has to ask.

 Operational Datafield, weather, crop, agronomic, and environmental signals